Our next support meeting is on Wednesday the 6th of March

 We have four befrienders (bereaved parents who have received some training).

 Our aim is to offer support, understanding, comfort and most importantly, a listening ear.
-We are able to offer telephone support and one to one personal support.
+We are able to offer telephone support

 You may not want anything from us right away.
 We are here to help whenever you feel you need it.
 That may be now or in a few weeks, months or even years.